A simplicial category for higher correspondences: A pattern: functions and functors from the fibrational perspective

-We would like to study the relationship between higher correspondes and inner fibrations as part of a larger pattern.
+We would like to study the relationship between higher correspondences and simplicial maps (or inner fibrations) as part of a larger pattern.
 This pattern may be seen, on a fundamental level, to begin with sets and functions.
-This is so because all the information about a function $f: X \rightarrow A$ lies in its fibers.